bcgov/zeva/.github/readme.md

 ## Primary Pipelines

 * build-on-dev.yaml (Build PR on Dev): Build pull request if the string build-on-dev is appended at the end of pull request title
-* dev-build.yaml (Dev Build 1.48.0): Every commit on the current release branch is automatically released to Dev.
+* dev-build.yaml (Dev Build 1.49.0): Every commit on the current release branch is automatically released to Dev.
-* release-build.yaml (Release Build 1.48.0): This is a manually managed pipeline.
+* release-build.yaml (Release Build 1.49.0): This is a manually managed pipeline.
 It needs to be triggered manually to build the current release branch and deploy on Test and further on Prod.
-* create-release.yaml (Create Release after merging to master): Tag and create the release after merging release branch to master.
+* create-release.yaml (Create Release after merging to master): Automatically tag and create the release after merging release branch to master.
 The description of the tracking pull request becomes release notes.

 ## Other Pipelines